ecchong/ecchong.github.io/_posts/2020/2020-11-05-JSON_query_example.md

 ```
 {% endraw %}

-The return output uses "-", therefore we need to do inline substitution with __sed__.
-The final output looks like this:
+The returned output uses "-", therefore we need to do inline substitution with __sed__.
+The final JSON output looks like this:

 {% raw %}
 ```json